The world of cycling has witnessed a significant evolution in the participation and recognition of female cyclists.

 Milestones and key moments

 Throughout the 20th century, women's cycling gained ground and recognition.
-One of the key moments was the inclusion of women cyclists in the Olympic Games, first in Los Angeles 1984, which marked a before and after in the perception and coverage of women's cycling.
+One of the key moments was the inclusion of female cyclists in the Olympic Games, first in Los Angeles in 1984, which marked a turning point in the perception and coverage of women's cycling.

-Another important moment was the creation of exclusively female competitions, such as the Women's Tour de France in the 1980s, which although it had several interruptions, represented a significant advance in the visibility of women in this sport.
+Another important moment was the creation of exclusively women's competitions, such as the Women's Tour de France in the 1980s, which, despite several interruptions, represented a significant advance in the visibility of women in the sport.

-These events not only gave value to women's cycling, but also motivated more women to participate in cycling at all levels, from amateur to professional.
+These events not only promoted women's cycling, but also motivated more women to participate in cycling at all levels, from amateur to professional.

-The 1980s were undoubtedly a crucial period for women's cycling.
-Women cyclists of this era not only demonstrated their strength and skill in high-level competitions, but they also began to break barriers and pave the way for future generations of female cyclists.
+The 1980s were undoubtedly a pivotal period for women's cycling.
+The female cyclists of this era not only demonstrated their strength and skill in high-level competitions, but also began to break barriers and pave the way for future generations of female cyclists.

-This period meant putting women's cycling on the map, characterized by the emergence of several female cyclists who not only dominated competitions, but also drove the development and recognition of women's cycling globally.
+This period marked the rise of women's cycling, marked by the emergence of several female cyclists who not only dominated competitions but also promoted the development and recognition of women's cycling worldwide.

-During the 1980s, women cyclists began to have more opportunities in international competitions, although they still faced significant challenges.
+During the 1980s, female cyclists began to have more opportunities in international competitions, although they still faced significant challenges.

-Events like the Women's Tour de France, although not as long or as publicized as its men's counterpart, offered a platform for women cyclists to showcase their talent and determination.
+Events like the Women's Tour de France, while not as long-running or as highly publicized as its men's counterpart, provided a platform for female cyclists to showcase their talent and determination.

-However, these female competitors often dealt with less financial support and less media coverage compared to men, highlighting the gender gap in the sport.
+However, these female competitors often faced less financial support and media coverage compared to men, highlighting the gender gap in the sport.

-Despite these challenges, women cyclists of the 1980s laid the foundation for growth and greater equality in the decades that followed.
+Despite these challenges, women cyclists of the 1980s laid the groundwork for growth and greater equality in the decades that followed.

-Women cyclists who were prominent figures in 1980
+Female cyclists who were prominent figures in the 1980s

-In the 1980s, women cyclists like Jeannie Longo of France and Maria Canins of Italy rose to prominence on the international scene.
+In the 1980s, female cyclists such as Jeannie Longo of France and Maria Canins of Italy stood out on the international scene.

-An exceptionally talented cyclist, Jeannie Longo began her dominance in women's cycling during this decade, winning multiple world championships and setting records that stood for years.
+Jeannie Longo, an exceptionally talented cyclist, began her dominance in women's cycling during this decade, winning multiple world championships and setting records that stood for years.

-Maria Canins, known for her great endurance and mountain skills, was another prominent figure, standing out in competitions such as the Women's Giro d'Italia.
+Maria Canins, known for her great endurance and mountain skills, was another prominent figure, excelling in competitions such as the Women's Giro d'Italia.

 These athletes not only accumulated victories and titles, but also raised the competitive level and visibility of women's cycling.

-On the other hand, the 1990s were a time of continuous growth and recognition in women's cycling.
+On the other hand, the 1990s were a time of continued growth and recognition in women's cycling.

-During these years, women cyclists began to gain greater visibility and support, which was reflected in a notable increase in the competitive level and professionalization of women's cycling.
+During these years, female cyclists began to gain greater visibility and support, which was reflected in a notable increase in the competitive level and professionalization of women's cycling.

-Figures such as Leontien van Moorsel from the Netherlands and Jeannie Longo, who continued her successful run of the 1980s, dominated international competitions.
+Figures such as Leontien van Moorsel of the Netherlands and Jeannie Longo, who continued her successful career from the 1980s, dominated international competitions.

-Van Moorsel, in particular, left an indelible mark with multiple world championship victories and world records, establishing herself as one of the most notable cyclists of the era.
+Van Moorsel, in particular, left an indelible mark with multiple world championship victories and world records, establishing herself as one of the most prominent female cyclists of the era.

-These athletes not only achieved individual successes, but also inspired a large number of women to participate in cycling, contributing significantly to the growth of the sport.
+These athletes not only achieved individual success, but also inspired a large number of women to participate in cycling, contributing significantly to the growth of the sport.

 Best female cyclists of the millennium

-The entry into the new millennium marked another exciting chapter in the history of women's cycling.
-Women cyclists of this era continued to raise the standard of the sport, achieving unprecedented success and gaining increasing recognition on a global level.
+The dawn of the new millennium marked another exciting chapter in the history of women's cycling.
+Female cyclists of this era continued to raise the bar for the sport, achieving unprecedented success and gaining ever-increasing global recognition.

-In the early 2000s, women cyclists such as Nicole Cooke of the United Kingdom and Marianne Vos of the Netherlands emerged as prominent figures in road cycling.
+In the early 2000s, female cyclists such as Nicole Cooke of the United Kingdom and Marianne Vos of the Netherlands emerged as prominent figures in road cycling.

-Nicole Cooke, with her 2008 Olympic victory and World Championship title in the same year, became one of the first cyclists to achieve this feat in the same season.
+Nicole Cooke, with her victory at the 2008 Olympic Games and her World Championship title in the same year, became one of the first cyclists to achieve this feat in the same season.

-On the other hand, Marianne Vos, known for her versatility and consistency, began to accumulate an impressive record that includes multiple world championships in road, track and cyclocross.
+On the other hand, Marianne Vos, known for her versatility and consistency, began to accumulate an impressive list of achievements that includes multiple world championships in road, track, and cyclocross.

-These women cyclists not only demonstrated an exceptional level of skill and determination, but also became role models for young cyclists around the world.
+These female cyclists not only demonstrated an exceptional level of skill and determination, but also became role models for young female cyclists around the world.

 Women cyclists of today